robotwilliams/rw-portfolio/DEPLOYMENT.md

 ADMIN_PASSWORD=your_secure_password
 ```

-**Important:**

-- Use a strong, unique password (mix of letters, numbers, symbols)
-- Don't use the default "admin" / "admin123" - be creative!
-- These are case-sensitive (Admin ≠ admin)
-- Make sure to set them for **Production**, **Preview**, and **Development** environments
-- Consider using different credentials for each environment if you want extra security
+Important: use a strong, unique password with letters, numbers, and symbols.
+Don't use defaults like "admin" or "admin123".
+These are case-sensitive.
+Set them for Production, Preview, and Development environments.
+Consider using different credentials for each environment for extra security.

 ### Step 2: Deploy to Vercel